refinedev/refine/documentation/docs/core/hooks/use-form/index.md

 > [`LiveProvider`](/docs/core/providers/live-provider) is required for this prop to work.

 Behavior of how to handle received real-time updates, can be `auto`, `manual` or `off`.
-By default, `auto` or whatever is defined in the refine's global options.
+By default, `auto` or whatever is defined in the Refine's global options.

 ```tsx
 useForm({ liveMode: "auto" });